 No inherent ordering is defined on characters, so special heuristic systems based on shape and strokes have to be devised for ordering words in dictionaries.
 Predictably, there are several such systems, and new ones are being developed.
 The process of creating Chinese fonts is, naturally enough, extraordinarily complex and time-consuming (see this fascinating article on the topic).
 Designing word-processing programs for the language must be far more so, though astonishingly, it has been accomplished.
 Naturally, using them is not exactly simple: One of the simplest ways is to type romanizations in Pinyin and let the computer look up the appropriate character and offer it for confirmation or rejection.
 (In other words, tell the computer what you want in an alphabetic substitute system and beg it to help you with the horror of the real thing.)

 But reliance on such technology increasingly leads to character amnesia, which is on the rise among literate Chinese: People recognize the characters but forget how they are actually written.
 Victor Mair reflects on what can be done about this in a number of posts, such as this one and this one).

 Amazingly, an obvious alternative already exists (I mentioned it above): the Pinyin romanization.
-It has been approved by no less an authority than the International Organization for Standardization, and widely known to be practically usable.
+It has been approved by no less an authority than the International Organization for Standardization, and is widely agreed to be practically usable.
 But it is still used only for certain purposes like teaching, writing foreign names, and machine-assisted character entry.
 It’s the awful character system that is central and revered.